Pfc. Frank S. Vogel (Right) with 2 unidentified army buddies in a NYC bar before sailing for England in November 1944.

 Pfc.
 Willie Paul Wilson

 Pfc.
 Wilson, from Julian, West Virginia, was born on November 11, 1925.
 His last letter home was dated December 16, 1944.
 His body was recovered and after the war was returned to the United States.

 Pfc.
 Winters, from Paramus, New Jersey, was part of a large family consisting of 10 brothers and sisters.
 His body was never found.

 Pfc.
 Wintle was from Lowell, Massachusetts.
 His body was never found.

 Pfc.
 Wright from Crestview, Florida was accepted into the army even though he was blind in one eye as the result of a hunting accident when he was 8 years old.
 His sister, Jewel, ironically was born on December 24.
 On December 24, 1944 she was living in a rooming house in Virginia with other wartime wives.
 All that day she felt “funny” and so she laid down to rest.
 After some time passed she heard her brother call her name.
 She sat up in bed and saw him standing silent at the foot of the bed, just looking at her.
 She obviously was extremely upset.
 During January 1945, a V-mail letter from him dated December 24 arrived.
 Jewel, who was pregnant at the time, remained apprehensive.
 Pfc.
 Wright’s body was recovered and after the war returned to the United States.

 Pfc.
 Dominick T. Yacketta

 Pfc.
 Yacketta was from Tully, New York.
-He is pictured with his wife.
+He is pictured with his wife, the former Mary Frances Cannon.
 His body was recovered and returned to the United States after the war.